 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
 The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.

 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

-Your pathologist will also decide if the abnormal tissue has been fully removed.
+A margin is any tissue that was cut by the doctor in order to remove the abnormal tissue from your body.
 If all of the abnormal tissue has been removed, your report will say that the margins are negative.
 In contrast, a positive margin or “incompletely excised” means that some of the abnormal tissue has been left in your body.
-In that case your doctor will probably suggest another surgical procedure to remove the rest of the abnormal tissue.
+In that case, your doctor will probably suggest another surgical procedure to remove the rest of the abnormal tissue.